-The Wellbeing Appointment
+The Mental Health and Wellbeing Appointment

 If so you can now book a 30 minute ‘Wellbeing appointment’ with one of our Practice Nurses where they will spend time talking to you about your worries and concerns.
 They will try and help you identify ways to improve your mood and also help you navigate the resources available to help manage your mental health issues.